Depression

 • Exposure to news and current affairs

 Remember, depression is a treatable condition.
-There are things you can do to feel better in the moment, and long term strategies that work to treat depression.
+There are things you can do to feel better in the moment and long-term strategies that work to treat depression.

 Was this page useful?